 Currently, the role of chairman of the board is separated from the role of chief executive officer, and we plan to keep these roles separated.
 We believe that separating these positions allows our chief executive officer to focus on our day-to-day business, while allowing the chairman of the board to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
 Our board of directors recognizes the time, effort and energy that the chief executive officer is required to devote to his position in the current business environment, as well as the commitment required to serve as our chairman, particularly as the board of directors' oversight responsibilities continue to grow.
+Among other duties, the chairman of the board may represent the board in communications with stockholders and other stakeholders and provide input on the structure and composition of the board.
 While our bylaws and corporate governance guidelines do not require that our chairman and chief executive officer positions be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.
+However, our board of directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
+During its routine review of the board's leadership structure, the board and the Company regularly consider the circumstances under which the roles of chairman and chief executive officer could most effectively serve the Company's and its stockholders' interests if combined.
+From time to time, the Company proactively engages with stockholders throughout the year to learn their perspectives on significant issues, and intends to continue to do so, including with respect to gathering stockholder perspectives on board leadership structure.

 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
 We face a number of risks, including risks relating to our financial condition, development and commercialization activities, operations, strategic direction and intellectual property as more fully discussed under "Risk Factors" in our Annual Report on Form 10-K. Management is responsible for the day-to-day management of risks we face, while our board of directors, as a whole and through its committees, has responsibility for the oversight of risk management.
+Management's involvement in day-to-day risk management enables the Company's disclosure committee, which consists of members of management, to assist our Chief Executive Officer and Chief Financial Officer in the effective design, establishment, maintenance, review, and evaluation of the Company's disclosure controls and procedures.
+The Company's management, led by our Chief Executive Officer and executive team, implements and supervises day-to-day risk management processes.
 In its risk oversight role, our board of directors has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning as designed.